What documents are required to be presented when applying for a Spanish Mortgage

-Spanish Banks cannot credit search non residents in their country of residency so each applicant must provide their own credit file this means no search will be registered against the applicant.
+Spanish Banks apart from one cannot credit search non residents in their country of residency so each applicant must provide their own credit file this means no search will be registered against the applicant.

 What do I need to present to Spanish Bank if I am self employed